 You may have heard reports of recent ransomware attacks making headlines, but do you know what ransomware is and how it can affect your organization?

-Ransomware attackers do not discriminate against organization size or type; small businesses and large corporations alike are all targets of ransomware attacks.
+Ransomware attackers do not discriminate against organization size or type; small businesses and large corporations alike are all targets of these malicious cyber attacks.

 At Proven Data, our ransomware recovery services have helped thousands of clients efficiently remediate and recover from ransomware attacks.